 But the war in Ukraine took all the attention lately, leaving the pandemic concerns behind.
 Stefureac considers “the slight decline of the AUR can be explained by the disappearance of the party from the public spotlight, coupled by accusations by media and political opponents of pro-Russian attitudes for some party members or people associated with the party”.

-Meanwhile, voting intentions for the National Liberal Party, ruling party of the coalition government, increased from 16.6% to 19.9%.
+Meanwhile, voting intentions for the National Liberal Party, the ruling party of the coalition government, increased from 16.6% to 19.9%.